 The project is located along the New England Thruway (I-95) in Westchester County, New York State.
-The project begins at Milepost 604.0 (NE 4.0), in the Village of Pelham Manor, Town of Pelham, runs north through the City of New Rochelle and Village of Larchmont, and ends at Milepost 608.8 (NE 8.8) in the Town of Mamaroneck.
+The project begins at Milepost 604.0 (NE 4.0), in the Village of Pelham Manor, Town of Pelham, runs northeast through the City of New Rochelle and Village of Larchmont, ends and at Milepost 608.8 (NE 8.8) in the Town of Mamaroneck.
+Refer to Exhibit 7.